rgeraldes24/solc/docs/security-considerations.rst

   uint8 y = 1;
   return x + y;

-Solidity has two modes in which it deals with these overflows: Checked and Unchecked or "wrapping" mode.
+Hyperion has two modes in which it deals with these overflows: Checked and Unchecked or "wrapping" mode.

 The default checked mode will detect overflows and cause a failing assertion.
 You can disable this check using ``unchecked { ... }``, causing the overflow to be silently ignored.
 The above code would return